8.23 Kiddie Train Ride

 Change of Plans

-T Gauge has historically had performance issues, and considering the effort I've put into the project so far, I felt the ROI wasn't going to be worth it.
-That's when I was reminded by a new Railwire member about Teeny Trains, a magnetically-propelled novelty toy (I used to own one back when they were first introduced).
-As it happens, at $38 their cheapest product was appealing, and it was also comparable in size to the original loop of track I'd made.
-That the magnetic track looked hokey was no issue at all—kiddie rides rarely look realistic.
-The only drawback I could see was the inability to control speed, and I was willing to trade that for reliable operation.
+T Gauge has historically had performance issues, and considering the effort I'd put into the project so far, I felt the ROI wasn't going to be worth it.
+That's when I was reminded by a Railwire member about Teeny Trains, a magnetically-propelled novelty toy (I used to own one back when they were first introduced).
+As it happens, at $38 their cheapest product was affordable and appealing, and it was also comparable in size to the original loop of track I'd made.
+That the magnetic track looked hokey was no issue at all; the only drawback I could see was the inability to control speed, and I was willing to trade that for reliable operation.

 And so on 13 October 2020 I placed an order for an off-the-shelf solution to this little scene.
 I had to move the brewery office back a fraction of an inch, but that was trivial.
 Above, the loop of T Gauge track has been removed, the brewery office relocated, and the space to be occupied by the Teeny Train marked out.

-Installation took a few minutes.
-I just had to create a relief for the components and a slot for the power connector (below left).
-After that, the unit neatly dropped into place (below right) on 20 October 2020.
+Installation took a few minutes; I just had to create an opening for the components, and a slot for the power connector (below left).
+After that, the unit neatly dropped into place (below right); I secured it with four small dabs of white glue, just in case I needed to pop it back out.

 Copyright © 2017-2020 by David K. Smith.
 All Rights Reserved | Site Map